ChisomNwankwo/Danny_Ma_SQL_Challenge/README.md

 # Danny_Ma_SQL_Challenge
-For the next week, I will be carrying out the Danny Ma's SQL challenge and documenting my progress here.
+For the couple of weeks, I will be carrying out the Danny Ma's SQL challenge and documenting my progress here.
 There are 8 case studies in the Challenge that i will be working on;

 Case Study #1 - Danny's Diner